KristinJJ/MovieMeetUp/README.md

 Personally and by standard, you should use a [issue template](https://github.com/navendu-pottekkat/nsfw-filter/blob/master/ISSUE_TEMPLATE.md) and a [pull request template](https://github.com/navendu-pottekkat/nsfw-filter/blob/master/PULL_REQ_TEMPLATE.md)(click for examples) so that when a user opens a new issue they could easily format it as per your project guidelines.

-You could also add contact details for people to get in touch with you regarding your project. --> Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+You could also add contact details for people to get in touch with you regarding your project. --> Contributions, issues and feature requests are welcome.
+Feel free to check [issues](https://github.com/KristinJJ/GroupMovieRecommender/issues) page if you want to contribute.

 Contact us: MovieMeetupApp@gmail.com